kaisenlinux/manpages-dev/category/FTP/lFTP.md

               minimal chunk size to split the file to.

        pget:save-status (time interval)
               save pget transfer status this often.
 Set to `never' to disable saving of the status file.
-The status is saved to a file with suffix .lftp-pget-sta‐ tus.
+The status is saved to a file with suffix .lftp-pget-status.

        sftp:auto-confirm (boolean)
               when true, lftp answers ``yes'' to all ssh questions, in particular to the question about a new host key.
 Otherwise it answers ``no''.

        sftp:charset (string)
               the character set used by SFTP server in file names and file listings.
 Default is empty which means the same as local.
-This setting is only used  for
-              SFTP protocol version prior to 4.
+This setting is only used for SFTP protocol version prior to 4.
 Version 4 and later always use UTF-8.

        sftp:connect-program (string)
               the  program  to  use for connecting to remote server.
 It should support `-l' option for user name, `-p' for port number.
 Default is `ssh -a -x'.
 For private key authentication add `-i' option with the key file.

        sftp:max-packets-in-flight (number)
               The maximum number of unreplied packets in flight.
 If round trip time is significant, you should increase this and size-read/size-write.
-Default  is
+Default is 16.
-              16.

        sftp:protocol-version (number)
               The protocol number to negotiate.
 Default is 6.
 The actual protocol version used depends on the server.

        sftp:server-program (string)
               The server program implementing SFTP protocol.
-If it does not contain a slash `/', it is considered a ssh2 subsystem and -s option is used when start‐ ing connect-program.
-Default is `sftp'.
+If it does not contain a slash `/', it is considered a ssh2 subsystem and -s option is used when  starting  connect-program.
+De‐ fault is `sftp'.
 You can use rsh as transport level protocol like this: set sftp:connect-program rsh
                    set sftp:server-program /usr/libexec/openssh/sftp-server
               Similarly you can run SFTP over SSH1.